rickroll747/USBLogger/README.md

 In short, this means if you decide to use code for USBLogger, and you don't release the source code of your project publicly, you're violating the license.

-# Instuctions/How To Make The USBLogger:
+# Instuctions/How To Make The USBLogger (Original Edition):

 You Need To Edit The Python Script For It To Send An Email To You.